Learning Center

 How It Works

-AWS IAM policies allow resource tenants to manage permissions for employees and systems, granting necessary privileges.
+AWS IAM policies allow resource tenants to manage permissions for employees and systems, granting necessary privileges on a cloud server.
 For example, staff can be granted access only during work hours, and permission lists can be configured separately within each access setting.
 By default, IAM blocks access to prevent unauthorized connections.

 Key Features: